ktec/opencpn_extras/README.md

 opencpn_extras
 ==============

-Set of extra files for use with OpenCPN
+Complimentary files for use with OpenCPN

 As the repository grows we'll improve the directory structure.